© fotonick - Axel Nickolaus

 Donate to MIAGI and the Nelson Mandela Foundation transparently and securely through the platform set up for us at Givengain: https://www.givengain.com/c/miagi/

-As a result of four successful international MIAGI Youth Orchestra (MYO) tours over the past eight years, our orchestra has been invited back on an extensive tour in July/August/September 2018.
-The tour will take the 92 members of the MYO to some of the most prestigious venues, concert halls and music festivals such as the brand new Elbphilharmonie in Hamburg and the Concertgebouw in Amsterdam.
+As a result of four successful international MIAGI Youth Orchestra (MYO) tours over the past eight years, our orchestra was invited back on an extensive tour in July/August 2018.
+The tour took the 90 members of the MYO to some of the most prestigious venues, concert halls and music festivals such as the brand new Elbphilharmonie in Hamburg and the Concertgebouw in Amsterdam.

 The motto for Mandela Centenary 2018 is ‘Be the Legacy’ - MIAGI Youth Orchestra ‘Is the Legacy’; a realisation of Nelson Mandela's dream, with young musicians of every colour and background playing together with a warmth of spirit that is infectious and inspiring.
-The opening concert at the Elbphilharmonie in Hamburg is scheduled for 6th July, 2018.
+The opening concert at the Elbphilharmonie in Hamburg took place on 6th July, 2018.

 “The orchestral suite ‘Rainbow Beats’ was inspired by the compelling spirit, rhythm, and soul of the wildly talented musicians of MIAGI whom the composer has befriended over the last 5 years through projects together in Soweto and beyond.
 The harmony with which they embrace their contrasting origins and backgrounds is a microcosm of Mandela’s dream and the South African ‘rainbow’ nation.
 Building from indigenous tribal chants to infectious dance grooves, this kaleidoscopic orchestral voyage unleashes the magic of the MIAGIcians in a celebration of Mandela’s legacy”.

-The programme will also include Ludwig van Beethoven’s Egmont overture, Gustav Mahler (Benjamin Britten) What the Wild Flowers tell me, Leonard Bernstein’s Prelude, Fugue and Riffs (2018 also marks the 100th birthday of Leonard Bernstein), as well as Igor Stravinsky’s Firebird Suite.
+The programme also included Ludwig van Beethoven’s Egmont overture, Gustav Mahler (Benjamin Britten) What the Wild Flowers tell me, Leonard Bernstein’s Prelude, Fugue and Riffs (2018 also marks the 100th birthday of Leonard Bernstein), as well as Igor Stravinsky’s Firebird Suite.

 Video: MIAGI Youth Orchestra, Duncan Ward, Just6, Zihle Ndika, Ondela Simakuhle and Pamela Mpanza - Southern Africa and Europe meet through Monteverdi and ancient African chants arranged by Duncan Ward.